 4. Customers and Marketing

-Your coffee shop business plan should have an overview of your target market and a plan for promoting your café.
+Your coffee shop business plan should have an overview of your target market and a method for promoting your café.
 Firstly, which demographic are you going after, and why?
 How will this specific demographic benefit from your products?

 Next, consider how you’ll promote and sell your products to these customers.
 Will you offer both counter service and to-go coffee?
 What kind of payments will you accept?
 Does your coffee shop offer a loyalty program to incentivize returning customers?
-For advertising, will you focus mainly on digital or do print as well?
+For advertising, will you focus mainly on digital or print as well?
 Name the top three marketing channels your coffee business will utilize.
 Examples of marketing channels include:

 - Offline ads